tresata/hackathonclt2019/README.md

 TREK can be accessed via http://hack01.northstate.net:5603

-For login, it is user "tresata" and password "admin".
+For login, it is user **tresata** and password **admin**.
 After loggin in click on the menu icon next to the name "tresata" on the top left corner and select TREK.
 Once you select a dataset in TREK click on partitions and select a partition (typically there is only one).
 You should now see a summary of all the columns in the dataset.
 Click on a column to get the statistics for that one column.
 Keep in mind that we have only TREK'ed a sample table for each data source.

 ## YARN Resource Manager